acbueff/LiULLM/smolLiULLM/scripts/local/README.md

-# LiULLM Local Execution Scripts
+# smolLiULLM Local Execution Scripts

-This directory contains scripts for running the LiULLM training pipeline locally on a single machine with GPU support.
+This directory contains scripts for running the smolLiULLM training pipeline locally on a single machine with GPU support.
 These scripts provide an alternative to the Slurm-based execution used on HPC clusters.

 ## Available Scripts